Jackson Carlaw: Leader of the Scottish Conservatives

 Carlaw served as acting leader of the Scottish Conservatives while leader Ruth Davidson was on maternity leave from September 2018 until May 2019.
 Following her resignation in August 2019, he was appointed to serve a second term.
 In his role as acting leader, he supported Brexit and u-turned on criticisms of Prime Minister and Conservative leader Boris Johnson.
 He was the incumbent when Johnson called the 2019 general election, in which the party lost seven of their 13 seats from 2017.

 On 6 January 2020, Carlaw confirmed his candidacy for the February 2020 Scottish Conservative Party leadership election and launched his campaign in Edinburgh on 15 January.
 He received support from Ruth Davidson, Murdo Fraser, Adam Tomkins, Liz Smith, Annie Wells and Jamie Greene.
 This gave Carlaw the position of favourite over his opponent Michelle Ballantyne.
 He centred his campaign around how he could beat Nicola Sturgeon and the SNP in the next Scottish Parliament election and the local elections in 2022.
 He also promised to make the Scottish Conservatives more for the middle and working classes and continue to maintain the Scottish Conservatives as the main party of the Union.
 Carlaw won the election with 4,917 votes in his favour, as opposed to 1,581 for Ballantyne.
 He promised to provide a "clear, focused and ambitious alternative to the SNP".

 During the COVID-19 pandemic, the Scottish Greens accused Carlaw in June 2020 of claiming an "outright falsehood" when he said the Scottish Parliament could be opened up quickly in order to hold the SNP government to account.
 He initially supported the position of Boris Johnson to stick by Downing Street adviser Dominic Cummings after alleged lockdown breaches but withdrew his support following criticism from leading figures in the Scottish party.

 On 30 July 2020, Carlaw announced his resignation as Leader of the Scottish Conservatives, stating he had reached the "simple if painful conclusion" he was not "the person best placed" to lead the party into the next Scottish Parliament election, in 2021.
 He was succeeded by Douglas Ross.

 Post-leadership

 At the 2021 Scottish Parliament election Carlaw was re-elected as MSP for Eastwood with an increased majority of 2,216 votes over the SNP, with his share of the vote increasing by 6.2%.
 Polling expert John Curtice put Carlaw's victory down to tactical voting by unionist voters who had voted Labour in 2016.

-In December 2022, Carlaw was found to have breached the MSP code of conduct by not declaring a paid trip to Israel that funded by the Israeli Embassy.
+In December 2022, Carlaw was found to have breached the MSP code of conduct by not declaring a paid trip to Israel that was funded by the Israeli Embassy.